-For greater clarity, no floor or limit on the in-period adjustment will apply.
-The in-period UCAP adjustment charge will be equal to the availability payments received for the undelivered capacity obligation, less any availability charges incurred for that same capacity.
+For greater clarity, no floor or limit will apply on the amount of capacity that can be adjusted through the in-period adjustment.
+The in-period UCAP adjustment charge will be equal to the availability payments received for the undelivered portion of the capacity obligation, less any availability charges incurred for that same capacity.
 For example, an HDR resource has a capacity obligation (cleared UCAP) of 10 MW and delivers 8 MW in a capacity test.
 The in-period UCAP adjustment will apply a charge to claw back any availability payments received for the 2 MW being removed from the obligation, less any availability charges that may have been incurred for that same 2 MW during the same period.